inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/server/v2.2.0/dtr_payer_server_suite_description_v220.md

-The best place to get started is the [Server Testing Instructions](https://github.com/inferno-framework/davinci-dtr-test-kit/wiki/Server-Instructions-v2.2.0), which provides a step-by-step guide for running the tests against a client and provides an example client implemented in Postman.
+The best place to get started is the [Server Testing Instructions](https://github.com/inferno-framework/davinci-dtr-test-kit/wiki/Server-Instructions-v2.2.0), which provides a step-by-step guide for running the tests.
 Visit the [Server Testing Details](https://github.com/inferno-framework/davinci-dtr-test-kit/wiki/Server-Details) documentation for information about technical implementation and known limitations of these tests.